Intrinsic Reward Shaping for Enhancing Exploration

 device = "cuda:0"

-env = make_atari_env(device=device)
+envs = make_atari_env(device=device)

 # create agent

-agent = PPO(env=env,
+agent = PPO(env=envs,

 device=device,